DIRA-SS:Dynamic Domain Incremental Regularised Adaptation -- Self-Supervised

-This is a step that would be performed during the development phase of a system employing DIRA, i.e.\ it is not calculated during operation, when the system is required to adapt to new domains. $\lambda$ is a hyper-parameter to allow for fine-tuning to minimise forgetting, and $j$ labels each parameter in the neural network.
+This is a step that would be performed during the development phase of a system employing DIRA, i.e.\ it is not calculated during operation when the system is required to adapt to new domains. $\lambda$ is a hyper-parameter to allow for fine-tuning to minimise forgetting, and $j$ labels each parameter in the neural network.

 The previously developed optimisation problem by DIRA requires labels for the retraining samples to be provided.
 The method in this paper, DIRA-SS, aims at extending the optimisation problem proposed by DIRA further to achieve adaptation using a few samples from the target domain and without labels being provided.
 The goal is to achieve this by incorporating self-supervision in DIRA.
 To achieve self-supervision, the neural network is modified to become a multi-headed model.
 One head will be responsible for outputting a classification of the object and the second head is responsible for classifying some auxiliary task.
 The auxiliary task head is used in the retraining setting, whilst the classification task is used in the prediction (operational) mode.